nathan-jackson-qa/Hobby-Web-App/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get an instance running

 #### Running .jar